axelvaldez/radical-companies/_posts/force/2023-02-04-captured-love.markdown

  <p>Worse, we can&rsquo;t fight it.
 The <em>dissimilarity line</em> story has been in our minds for a long time and we would exhaust ourselves trying to fight it.</p>

 <h1>Co-Ownership</h1>
- <p>The dissimilarity line is the story for division and exploitation.
+ <p>The dissimilarity line is a story for division and exploitation.
 Co-ownership is our story for going forward.</p>
  <p>Co-ownership leverages our drive to care for and nourish our social circle, too.
 But, co-ownership is not exploitative, it welcomes everybody and their contributions.
 Instead of dividing us, it makes us all co-owners based on our contributions and puts ownership in our hands. </p>
  <p>Co-ownership is a poweful inovation for going forward.</p>